The year 2019 is ending with the great rifts--opened in 2016, exposed

 6. Signs require symbols; the symbolic can takes on quite intense physical form; it was not for nothing that the ancients read signs; the difficulty is not in the sign but in its interpretation.

-7. An old insight with a new face; sacrifice is always necessary for metamorphosis--and it in on the bodies of the sacrificed that one can see the form of the thing transformed
+7. An old insight with a new face; sacrifice is always necessary for metamorphosis--and it in on the bodies of the sacrificed that one can see the form of the thing transformed.

-8. One used to climb mountains to come closer to a remote divine power; now the mountain transformed, like the search for the divine presence (internal or external), into a form of entertainment
+8. One used to climb mountains to come closer to a remote divine power; now the mountain transformed, like the search for the divine presence (internal or external), into a form of entertainment.

 "Once only accessible to well-heeled elite mountaineers, Nepal’s booming climbing market has driven down the cost of an expedition, opening Everest up to hobbyists and adventure-seekers.
 They are required to have a doctors’ note deeming them physically fit, but not to prove their stamina at such extreme heights.
 Because of the altitude, climbers have just hours to reach the top before they are at risk of a pulmonary edema, when the lungs fill with liquid.
 From Camp Four at 8,000 meters (26,240 feet) to the 8,850-meter (29,035-foot) peak, the final push on Everest is known as the “death zone.”
 The conditions are so intense at such times that when a person dies, no one can afford to expend energy on carrying the body down from the mountain.
 “Every minute counts there,” said Eric Murphy, a mountain guide from Bellingham, Washington, who climbed Everest for a third time on May 23.
 He said what should have taken 12 hours took 17 hours because of struggling climbers who were clearly exhausted but had no one to guide or help them.
 Just a handful of inexperienced climbers, he said, is “enough to have a profound effect.”"
-(Overcrowding on Mount Everest contributes to rise in deaths).
+(Overcrowding on Mount Everest contributes to rise in deaths).9.
+Betrayal is the name given to the consumption of one human community by another; that consumption is transformative.

 Is the United States a reliable partner?
 That’s a question countries are increasingly asking.
 Beginning in 2014 the United States supported the Syrian Kurds to check the rising power of the Islamic State.
 The alliance was instrumental in taking back territory the Islamic State had gained; the Syrian Kurds lost 11,000 fighters in the effort.
 The U.S. presence in northern Syria rankled President Trump, however.
 In December 2018, he announced he was withdrawing U.S. troops from Syria, a decision that prompted Secretary of Defense James Mattis to resign.
 The decision was quietly reversed, but Trump didn’t give up.
 On October 7, after a phone call with Turkish President Recep Tayyip Erdogan, Trump announced the withdrawal of U.S. Special Forces from northern Syria.
 Even some of the president’s closest allies called the move a “disaster in the making.”
 The disaster materialized two days later when Turkey invaded Syria.
 Abandoned by the United States, though not for the first time, the Kurds threw their lot in with Bashir al-Assad’s government.
 Even so, by year’s end U.S. troops and Syrian Kurds had resumed counterterrorism operations against Islamic State forces.
 Meanwhile, experts debated the consequences of an unpredictable U.S. foreign policy.
-(Council on Foreign Relations).
+(Council on Foreign Relations).10.
+For a political community; the forms of its organization may be like the cloths that we wear; they become dirty and eventually must be discarded for something fresh; some states acknowledge the transformation, others see in this metamorphosis the confirmation of stasis.

 We will leave the European Union as one United Kingdom, taking back control of our laws, borders, money, our trade, immigration system, delivering on the democratic mandate of the people and at the same time this one nation Conservative government will massively increase our investment in the NHS, the health service that represents the very best of our country with this single beautiful idea that whoever we are - rich, poor, young, old - the NHS is there for us when we are sick and everyday that service performs miracles. . . .
 You voted for all of these things and it is now this government, this people’s government, our solemn duty to deliver on each and every one of those commitments and it is a great and heavy responsibility, a sacred trust for me, for every other elected Conservative MP.
 For everyone in this room and everyone in this party and I repeat, in winning this election we have won votes and the trust of people that have never voted Conservative before and people who have always voted for other parties.
 Those people want change.
 We cannot, must not, must not, let them down and in delivering change we must change to.
 We must recognise the incredible reality that we now speak as a one nation Conservative Party literally for everyone from Woking to Workington, from Kensington I'm proud to say to Clwyd South, from Surrey Heath to Sedgefield, from Wimbledon to Wolverhampton.
 And as the nation hands us this historic mandate we must rise to the challenge and to the level of expectations and Parliament must change so that we in Parliament are working for you the British people.
 And that is what we will now do.
 Isn’t it.
 That is what we will do.
 Let’s go out and get on with it.
 (I Won't Let you Down).